akiranishii/rnaseq-pipeline/README.md

 ### STEP 2: Access the Great Lakes Server

 1. Install the Cisco VPN client (https://its.umich.edu/enterprise/wifi-networks/vpn) and login using your level 1 password.
-You may need to fill out a form on the Great Lakes Server website to create an account if you do not have one already (https://arc.umich.edu/greatlakes/user-guide/).
 2. Search “http://ssh uniqname@greatlakes.arc-ts.umich.edu" in the browser.
 3. It will navigate you to a log in page.
 Use your level 1 account to access it.
 4. Click files -> home directory.
 5. Click "GO TO" on the navigation bar, and type the path "/nfs/turbo/umms-macdouga/" into it.
 Click ok.
 6. Create a new directory for yourself.
 This directory will be referred to as [NEW DIRECTORY] in later steps.
 7. Upload the directory labeled "clean" from STEP 1 inside [NEW DIRECTORY].

+NOTE: If you have difficulty with any of the steps above, you may need to fill out a form on the Great Lakes Server website to create an account (https://arc.umich.edu/greatlakes/user-guide/).

 ### STEP 3: Run RNA-seq analysis through the Great Lakes Server